TransposeData/docs/docs/sql/tables/settlement-layer/traces.md

 | __confirmed | Flag indicating whether the transaction has been confirmed (2 Beacon Chain epochs have passed). | `boolean` |

 ## Indexes
+The following indexes are available for this table:
 ```
 (__confirmed) WHERE __confirmed = false
 (block_number, transaction_position)